 About Rethymnon Region

-A place of contrasts, boasting a long and remarkable history as well as untouched places of natural beauty and living traditions, the prefecture of Rethymnon is situated on the island of Crete, abutting the Cretan Sea in the north and the Libyan Sea in the South.
-The prefecture terrain is mostly mountainous with small but interesting morphological changes such as imposing gorges, a large number of caves, lush valleys and small rivers.
+A place of contrasts with a remarkable history as well as unspoilt places of natural beauty, the prefecture of Rethymnon is sandwiched between the Cretan Sea in the north and the Libyan Sea in the south.
+The terrain is mostly mountainous with imposing gorges, a number of caves, lush valleys and small rivers.

-You may prefer to stay in a small village: Bali or Panormos would fit the bill or even Plakias, sandwiched between sea and mountains, with one of the loveliest bays on Crete.
+You may prefer to stay in a small village: Bali or Panormos would fit the bill or even Plakias, which has one of the loveliest bays on Crete.

-The small seaside village of Panormos lies between Heraklion (about 50 min) and Rethymnon (about 15 min) on the north coast of Crete.
-Visitors have always been welcomed into a warm and friendly traditional atmosphere, which the locals retain to the present day.
-Panormos is ideal for children, not only because they are given a warm welcome in the village, but because there are small sand and pebble beaches and shallow waters.
-This authentic Cretan village with its narrow streets and bright geraniums is the perfect place for those who want to escape a little and enjoy the peace and tranquility of Cretan life.
-There is a good selection of cafes, traditional tavernas, a butcher, a baker and shops where you can sample the local food and drink at reasonable prices.
-Panormos is the site of an old port used during Hellenistic, Roman and Byzantine times, and there is still much to see from the past.
-The surrounding area is ideal for walkers who wish to explore the countryside.
-Buses go regularly to Rethymnon or to Heraklion (about 50 minute journey) making Panormos an ideal base from which to explore many parts of Crete.
-For culturally interested outings you may choose to visit the Monasteries of Arkadi and Preveli, and the world famous Minoan Palace of Knossos.
-Otherwise you may wish to explore the wilderness wonders of the Samaria Gorge, or simply take time to visit the mountain villages, for example the village of Margarites where traditional pottery and wood carving are still being produced.
+The small seaside village of Panormos lies between Heraklion (50 minute drive) and Rethymnon (15 minute drive).
+Panormos is ideal for children as there are small sandy and pebbly beaches and shallow waters.
+This authentic Cretan village with its narrow streets and bright geraniums is suited to those wishing to enjoy the tranquility of Cretan life.
+There's a good selection of cafes, traditional tavernas, a butcher, a baker and shops where you can sample the local food and drink at reasonable prices.
+Panormos is the site of an old port used during Hellenistic, Roman and Byzantine times, and the surrounding countryside provides walking opportunites.
+From here you could visit the Monasteries of Arkadi and Preveli, and the Minoan Palace of Knossos.
+You may choose to hike the Samaria Gorge, or simply take time to visit the mountain villages, for example the village of Margarites where traditional pottery and wood carvings are still being produced.

-The old Cretan fishing village of Plakias with its small harbour, lies in a particularly beautiful landscape between the Libyan Sea and majestic mountains that edge down to one of the loveliest bays on the south coast.
+The old Cretan fishing village of Plakias with its small harbour lies between the Libyan Sea and mountains which sweep down to one of the loveliest bays in the south.
 It is about one and a half hour’s drive from Chania or Heraklion.
-Many years ago, there were only a few houses, but today, because of its delightful setting, the village has spread to cater for the growing numbers of tourists, who have told each other of this special place that they have found.
-However, it still retains its particular Cretan character and has kept its laid back charm.
-The bay has a long sand and shingle beach between headlands that gets sandier the farther you go from the village.
-Not far from the old harbour are tiny bays and small coves where you can find quiet spots to sunbathe and swim.
-Boats sail daily to a variety of beaches, some of which have a good selection of water sports and the whole area is ideal for swimming, and sunbathing in a blissfully uncrowded setting.
-There is a variety of amenities for visitors and surrounding mountainous countryside.
-For short trips with minimum effort Preveli, the Venetian fortress at Frangokastello and the Minoan site at Phaistos are all well worth a visit.
-Further afield to the east you may like to visit the cliff caves of Matala and the ancient Roman capital of Gortys, or to the west the picturesque old town of Rethymnon and the atmospheric old Monastery of Arkadi.
+Many years ago there were only a few houses; the number has grown over the years but the village still retains its particular Cretan character and laid back charm.
+Between the headlands is a long sand and shingle beach and not far from the old harbour are tiny bays and small coves with quiet spots to sunbathe and swim.
+Boats also sail daily to a variety of beaches, some with a good selection of watersports.
+A short trip will take you to the Preveli Monastery, the Venetian fortress at Frangokastello and the Minoan site at Phaistos.
+Slightly further away are the caves of Matala and to the west is the picturesque town of Rethymnon and the atmospheric old Monastery of Arkadi.